 The new reverse charge means that –

-The new rules will apply to a very wide definition of ‘construction services’ including alteration, repair, extension, demolition or dismantling of buildings or structures and infrastructure such as roads, railways and waterways.
-The reverse charge will also apply to painting and decorating but not to professional services such as architects, surveyors and building, engineering, decoration or landscaping consultants.
+The new rules apply to a very wide definition of ‘construction services’ aligning with the CIS scheme and therefore including alteration, repair, extension, demolition or dismantling of buildings or structures and infrastructure such as roads, railways and waterways.
+The reverse charge also applies to painting and decorating but not to professional services such as architects, surveyors and building, engineering, decoration or landscaping consultants.

-The driving force behind the new rules is fraud prevention.
+The driving force behind the new rules was fraud prevention.
 By the customer accounting for VAT on the supply, fraudsters cannot charge, collect and retain amounts of VAT that they should pay over to HMRC.
-The regime should remove the tax losses being suffered on construction services via missing trader or Phoenix frauds which the Government estimates will save an average of £100m a year.
-Other successful reverse charge provisions already apply to mobile telephones, computer chips and emissions allowances countering frauds across the EU thought to have cost governments £billions.
+The regime was intended to remove the tax losses being suffered on construction services via missing trader or Phoenix frauds which the Government estimated would save an average of £100m a year.
+Other successful reverse charge provisions already apply to gold, mobile telephones, computer chips and emissions allowances countering frauds across the EU thought to have cost governments £billions.

 If you’re ever not sure about VAT related then please give us a call.
 Remember sooner is always better.